tanerius/arch_post_install/README.md

 # An archeiving tool
 yay -S ark

+# Install a browser - i like chrome but chromium also is OKish
+yay -S google-chrome
 ```

 This is all i have on my system as i don't need the rest of the KDE Bloat.
 But a really nice list of all the apps can be found on this link: [https://apps.kde.org/](https://apps.kde.org/)